Flowminder/FDFA_01/README.md

 The new dataset is available at this link:
 <ftp://ftp.worldpop.org.uk/tmp/FDFA_Subnational_MigrationEstimates/>

-This repository hosts the code of the dashboard providing interactive mapping and visualization of this new dataset.
-It is deployed
-<a href="https://gravier.shinyapps.io/fdfa_01_dev_v4/" target="_blank">here</a>.

 The dataset has been developped by Alessandro Sorichetta (PI)<sup>1</sup>, Andrew J. Tatem (PI)<sup>1</sup> <sup>3</sup>, Silvia